No. 14 Indiana rolls to 66-56 win over Rutgers

 TIP-INS

 Indiana has been ranked for all nine weeks this season after only being in the poll for six total weeks before 2019. … Penn became the 27th member of Indiana to reach 1,000 points.
 The junior guard has 1,013 in her career. … Rutgers came into the game with 11 wins in its first 12 games.
-That was the best start in coach C. Vivian Stringer’s 25 years at the school and the team’s top mark since 1990.
+That was the best start in coach C. Vivian Stringer’s 25 years at the school and the team’s top mark since 1990. … Rutgers was 1-for-15 from behind the 3-point line.

 UP NEXT